Leg3ndary/tagscript-docs/docs/source/contributing.rst

 .. note::

-    If you do decide to contribute, make sure to check out :Credits:`credits` so you can be added!
+    If you do decide to contribute, make sure to check out :doc:`credits` so you can be added!